CemraJC/clickfix/README.md

 1. Download the [latest ClickFix](https://github.com/cemrajc/clickfix/releases/latest)
 1. Locate the ClickFix.exe file on your file system
 1. Make sure ClickFix *isn't* running
-1. Delete the old one
+1. Delete the contents of the directory
-1. Put the latest in
+1. Put the latest stuff in

 **Uninstall**<br>
 To remove all traces of ClickFix from your computer, simply click "Reset" in the tray menu or the settings window and delete the folder you put it in.

 **Obligatory garbage**<br>
-Copyright &copy; 2016 Jason Cemra - released under the [GPLv3](http://www.gnu.org/licenses/)
+Copyright &copy; 2017 Jason Cemra - released under the [GPLv3](http://www.gnu.org/licenses/)

 # Learn more here: